yusuke-imoto-lab/RECODE/R/README.md

 ## Example
-For the single cell data *X* (rows:genes, columns:cells), we can apply scRECODE as follows.
+For the single-cell data *X* (rows: genes, columns: cells), we can apply scRECODE as follows.

 ``` r